Toyota C-HR: North America

-The C-HR will be discontinued in the United States and Canada after the 2022 model year.
-The second-generation model will not be sold in those regions.
-The Corolla Cross continues as the brand's subcompact crossover/SUV offering.
+The C-HR was discontinued in North America after the 2022 model year, where Toyota elected not to market the subsequent, second-generation C-HR, and the Corolla Cross continued as the brand's subcompact crossover/SUV.

 Facelift

 The facelifted C-HR was unveiled in Japan, Europe, Australia, and North America in October 2019.
 The European model received the 2.0-litre M20A-FXS hybrid engine option for the first time.
 Android Auto and Apple CarPlay became standard.
 The GR Sport variant is also offered.